 The University of Auckland is offering free online course on Logical and Critical Thinking.
 This course is open to anyone with an interest in improving their logical and critical thinking skills.
 No previous knowledge or experience is required.

 In this eight week course, applicants will improve your logical and critical thinking skills in this free online course.
 Identify common obstacles to effective thinking.
-This course will start on February 12, 2018.

 Course At Glance